 DSED seems to create lifelong complications, so the risks and consequences of the condition are endless.
 Worse, the person with DSED may not identify these situations as risky as they feel compelled to act in these ways.

-Treatment of Disinhibited Social Engagement Disorder
+Disinhibited Social Engagement Disorder Treatment

-Treatment for disinhibited social engagement disorder is a complicated and uncertain process as even the best professional treatment can not undo the symptoms caused by ongoing instability.
+Treatment for disinhibited social engagement disorder is a complicated and uncertain process, as even the best professional treatment cannot undo the symptoms caused by ongoing instability.
 With a combination of therapeutic interventions and parent training, the child, their guardians, and their treatment team may begin to notice symptoms of DSED improve.

 To produce any helpful change with DSED, the first step is ensure that the child has an emotionally available attachment figure.
 Ideally, this attachment would come from a parent or guardian who is available in the home.
 Without consistency and stability at home, the treatment of DSED will be severely hindered.2